 The currency of Georgia is the Georgian lari (GEL).
 For one euro you get slightly more than 3 Georgian lari’s.
 For a dollar you get slightly less than 3 Georgian lari’s.
 In the bigger cities you can find ATM’s all over the place and they accept most common credit cards.
 Good to know: one Gorgean lari equals 100 Georgian tetri, which come in a variety of coins.

-Traveling from Georgia towards Turkey is easy and straight forward!
-It’s best to start in Batumi and travel towards Kars.
+Traveling from Turkey to Georgia is easy and straight forward!
+It’s best to go to Batumi and travel via Kars.
 Even though it’s only about 300 kilometers it will still take you a whole day to travel.
 By the way, Kars is an excellent place to visit!
 You can experience the Ani Ruins and also board the famous Dogu Express.
-Read more soon..

 Number 3 – Seaside Batumi